t3-oss/create-t3-app/README.md

 pnpm dlx create-t3-app@latest
 ```

-If you prefer using the [experimental v10 version of tRPC](https://alpha.trpc.io/), use `create-t3-app@next`.
-Note that the alpha versions of tRPC that it uses may contain API changes.
-We will try our best to keep on top of these, please file an issue if we have missed something.

-An ongoing development branch, `create-t3-app@beta`, can be downloaded for the most recent changes.
-Expect bugs when using the `beta` branch and please open issues with reproductions when they occur.

 <h2 id="community">Community</h2>

 For help, discussion about best practices, or any other conversation that would benefit create-t3-app: